thim81/openapi-format/readme.md

 ## CLI configuration usage

-All the CLI options can be managed in separate configuration file and passed along the openapi-format command.
+All the CLI options can be managed in a separate configuration file and passed along the openapi-format command.
 This will make configuration easier, especially in CI/CD implementations where the configuration can be stored in version control systems.